 John Cavendish, who knows how to do everything, came out of the woods to help me get it up level on cinderblocks.
 He not only knows how to do everything, he is, also, infinitely generous.
 Cavendish is another thing that in 1969 went unminded.
 (He was born here in this Western town, son of a mining engineer, and he had started at Yale.
 But then went to the Woodstock festival, joined VISTA, etc., never looked back.)
 Cavendish arrived in the morning overequipped wearing his workgloves, bearing huge rusty iron housejacks, car jacks, a block-and-tackle, his own supply of cinderblocks.
 He has leveled many a trailer.
 I’d picked out some sloping ground, and my trailer’s back end might need a small tower of cinderblocks.
 We backed it down the slope into place using Cavendish’s four-wheel-drive with trailer hitch.

 It’s dry inside.
-I tore out the rickety formica breakfast table (something more like a fold-away ironing board) and installed a solid table at the window, all of old, true two-by boards.
+I tore out the rickety formica breakfast table (a table more like a fold-away ironing board) and installed a solid table at the window, all of old, true two-by.
 Mouse shit.
 Open cardboard tray of D-Con’s fluorescent pellets in the corner.
 I remember when I lived in Mill Valley and had received a small “forty pieces of silver” from a movie deal, I built a more opulent little studio, high on a hill, with a view above sequoia treetops, thru leaded-glass windows.
 Writer “A” visited and noted that other famous writer “B” would be building his studio in Berkeley with a full bath – and that yet another writer friend, “C” in Orange County, has a backyard studio that is soundproofed and feng shui-adjusted, and adobe!
 “A” suggested “studio envy” would come to plague a circle of writers.
 If they could see me now!
 Mine has a license plate.
 And a license plate frame, too, on the back end, with a witty joke for tailgaters “Stay Clear – My Rear Is Near” announcing itself to anyone or anything in the depths of the forest behind who might think of following too close.

 * * * *